 AMALFI is a randomized controlled trial comparing a single 2-week screening period for AF with the Zio Patch to usual care in individuals with no history of AF and elevated risk of stroke, based on the CHA2DS2-VASc score (see Appendix 1).
 Eligible participants will be identified via an electronic search of GP practice data, approached by mail by their GP and offered the opportunity to participate.
-In total about 2500 participants will be randomized to Zio Patch or usual care and will be followed-up for an average of about 25 years (Figure 1), initially via their GP records for the primary and secondary outcomes and then via NHS Digital only.
+In total, at least 2500 and up to 5000 participants will be randomized to Zio Patch or usual care and will be followed-up for an average of about 25 years (Figure 1), initially via their GP records for the primary and secondary outcomes and then via NHS Digital only.
 A preliminary feasibility study will be conducted to identify and resolve potential practical issues, e.g. difficulties with patients self-administering devices.

-Participants in the Zio Patch arm will be sent a barcoded Zio Patch to self-administer,29 which will be returned by post directly to the UK iRhythm office for processing before the data is sent to iRhythm's laboratories in the USA for analysis.
+Participants in the Zio Patch arm will be sent a barcoded Zio Patch to self-administer, which will be returned by post directly to the UK iRhythm office for processing before the data is sent to iRhythm's laboratories in the USA for analysis.
 A report detailing any AF episodes and burden over the duration of ECG recording will be sent by iRhythm to the Central Coordinating Office, CTSU, who will be able to link the report to the individual participant via the patch barcode.
 The study team will then provide relevant information related to the presence and duration of AF to the participant's GP.
 The study team will not directly initiate treatment or act on the information from the Zio Patch data.
 Instead, a letter detailing relevant results related to the diagnosis of AF will be sent back to the participant's GP.
 The subsequent management will be at the discretion of the GP, allowing the doctor and participant to discuss the management strategy, including anticoagulation, independently.

-Relevant outcome data from the electronic health record (including both GP-held data and centrally-held data from NHS Digital) data will be collected at 1 year^{}, at 2.5 years from randomization (for analysis of the primary outcome) and at 5 years from randomization (for analysis of the secondary outcome).
+Relevant outcome data from the electronic health record (including both GP-held data and centrally-held data from NHS Digital) data will be collected at about 1 year from randomization\, at 2.5 years from randomization (for analysis of the primary outcome and respective subgroup analyses) and at 5 years from randomization (for analysis of the secondary outcome of mean times with AF and respective subgroup analyses).
 Data items will include documentation of AF diagnosis in the GP record, medication use (including anticoagulants) and hospital attendance and admission information.
 Further follow up, via NHS Digital central records, will then take place at intervals over the following 20 years.